-- .4 - a) Construction details such as design, materials, methods, timing of construction and access shall be provided at the time of permit application. - b)a)Docks, floats and ramps should be sited to avoid sensitive ecosystems such as eelgrass beds, forage fish habitat and to avoid interference with natural processes such as currents and littoral drift.
-This will require an environmental assessment by a Qualified Environmental Professional Biologist to identify such features and processes on the site in question. - c) Docks must be designed to ensure that public access along the shore is maintained. - d)b) Decking materials must allow for a minimum of 43% open space to allow for light penetration to the water surface.
+- a) Construction details such as design, materials, methods, timing of construction and access shall be provided at the time of permit application. - b)a) Docks, floats and ramps should be sited to avoid sensitive ecosystems such as eelgrass beds, forage fish habitat and to avoid interference with natural processes such as currents and littoral drift.
+This will require an environmental assessment by a Qualified Environmental Professional Biologist to identify such features and processes on the site in question. - c)-Docks must be designed to ensure that public access along the shore is maintained. - d)b) Decking materials must allow for a minimum of 43% open space to allow for light penetration to the water surface.
 Light transmitting materials may be made of various materials shaped in the form of grids, grates, and lattices to allow for light passage to the water surface. - e) To allow for the maximum amount of light penetration to the water surface. - f)c) Piers on pilings and floating docks are preferred over solid-core piers or ramps.
-Piers should use the minimum number of pilings necessary, with preference to large spansgreater distance between pilings over more increasing the number increasing the number of pilings.
+Piers should use the minimum number of pilings necessary, with preference to large spansgreater distance between pilings over more increasing the number increasing the number of pilings of pilings.

-- g)d)All dD ocks shall be constructed so that they do not rest on the bottom of the seabed at low water/low tide levels.
-Dock and float design shall allow the free flow of water beneath it. - e) Docks materials should be constructed from: materials should be constructed from: - biodegradable and stable materials that will not degrade water quality; and should not use unenclosed plastic foam or other non-biodegradable materials that have the potential to degrade over time - h)f) The access ramps, piers, walkways and stairs for docks should not exceed a maximum width of 1.5 metres. - i)g) Preference is given to mooring buoys that are considered "seagrass-friendly" and are designed to reduce scouring of the sea floor.
+- g)d)All dDocks shall be constructed so that they do not rest on the bottom of the seabed at low water/low tide levels.
+Dock and float design shall allow the free flow of water beneath it. - e) Docks materials should be constructed from: materials should be constructed from: - i. biodegradable and stable materials that will not degrade water quality; and - should not use unenclosed plastic foam or other non-biodegradable materials that have the potential to degrade over time - .
+Docks should be constructed of stable materials that will not degrade water quality.
+The use of creosote-treatedCreosote-free pilings is not permitted. - h)f) The access ramps, piers, walkways and stairs for docks should not exceed a maximum width of 1.5 metres. - ihg) Preference is given to mooring buoys that are considered "seagrass-friendly" and are designed to reduce scouring of the sea floor.
 These include buoys with a mid-line float so as to prevent unnecessary damage to eelgrass habitat.